com-pas/contributing/docs/HOME.md

 #### Architecture and technologies

-For all architecture and technology choices (for example frameworks, build tools, database choices, etcetera), please check the source code (duh!) and our [CoMPAS Architecture Github Pages](https://com-pas.github.io/compas-architecture/).
+For all architecture and technology choices (for example frameworks, build tools, database choices, etcetera), please check the source code (duh!) and our [CoMPAS Architecture GitHub Pages](https://com-pas.github.io/compas-architecture/).

 ### Copyright and Licensing

 Copyright and license information is done on per-file basis.
-We use the specification of [REUSE](https://reuse.software/spec/) to ensure that copyright information of the project is clear and can be analuzed in an automated fashion.
+We use the specification of [REUSE](https://reuse.software/spec/) to ensure that copyright information of the project is clear and can be analyzed in an automated fashion.

-Every source code repository within CoMPAS has a Github Action for checking against the REUSE specification.
+Every source code repository within CoMPAS has a GitHub Action for checking against the REUSE specification.

 For more information, check the [Copyright Guidelines](STYLEGUIDE.md#copyright-guidelines) section.

-### Github Project Boards
+### GitHub Project Boards

 For managing the CoMPAS issues created in all the separate repositories, we use the [Projects Board](https://github.com/orgs/com-pas/projects) of Github.
 CoMPAS uses 2 different Project Boards: One for [Pull Requests](https://github.com/orgs/com-pas/projects/2) and one for the [Issues](https://github.com/orgs/com-pas/projects/1).

 When creating Pull Requests or Issues, it will automatically create issues or Pull Requests on the Project Boards.
-This is done by the Automate Projects Github Action (take a look at the [action from the Data Service](https://github.com/com-pas/compas-core/blob/master/.github/workflows/automate-projects.yml) for example).
+This is done by the Automate Projects GitHub Action (take a look at the [action from the Data Service](https://github.com/com-pas/compas-core/blob/master/.github/workflows/automate-projects.yml) for example).
-Changing the status of Issues / Pull Requests is also handled automatically by the Github Action.
+Changing the status of Issues / Pull Requests is also handled automatically by the GitHub Action.

 Issues and Pull Requests can be moved on both the Project Boards and on the boards of the specific repository itself.
 It synchronizes automatically.

-## Github Pages
+## GitHub Pages

-This site is provided as a [github pages site](https://com-pas.github.io/contributing/).
+This site is provided as a [GitHub pages site](https://com-pas.github.io/contributing/).
-The content is maintained and edited on [Github](https://github.com/com-pas/contributing) in the directory "docs".
+The content is maintained and edited on [GitHub](https://github.com/com-pas/contributing) in the directory "docs".
-Contributors are only allowed to contribute by editing the content on Github and must do so by presenting their modifications as *pull-request* to the community.
+Contributors are only allowed to contribute by editing the content on GitHub and must do so by presenting their modifications as *pull-request* to the community.
 The diagrams on this page are created using [DrawIO](https://github.com/jgraph/drawio-desktop/releases) and follow [Unified Modeling Language (UML)](https://www.omg.org/spec/UML/).
 The drawIO design file is available on this site: [/blob-files/CoMPAS.drawio](blob-files/CoMPAS.drawio).